Zyndric/lute/README.md

 Execute all suites in a directory by using all_suites().
 These functions will give you an overview as well as details about any errors or failures.
 Standard output will not show on the MATLAB console, but will be collected for later display.
+If a test suite has an error outside an expect_* call, the execution flow will be interrupted.
+Go fix your setup code.

 Lute happily omits these features:
   - explicit test case names